Home » DIY » Homemade Sugar Scrub

 Can I add Flavors or Smells?

-Yes, you can make a variety of body scrubs with different flavors and smells by using essential oils (orange, lemon, grapefruit, lavender, peppermint, spearmint, bergamot, rose, vanilla, eucalyptus, patchouli), alcohol-free vanilla extract, cinnamon, lemon juice, etc. See more about how to use them in the recipe card below.
+Yes, you can make a variety of body scrubs with different flavors and smells by using essential oils, preferably food grade.
+I’ve been using Viva Doria’s assortment of orange, lemon, grapefruit, lavender, spearmint, peppermint, bergamot, and eucalyptus.
+Rose and patchouli would also be great!
+For pantry items, use alcohol-free vanilla extract, ground cinnamon, lemon juice, etc. See more about how to use them in the recipe card below.

 Do I Need to Add a Preservative?